 - use some plugin, 3rd party software or external service.

-Once dump on "old" server is completed, use the same or similar solution to upload database content to "new" server.
+Once dump on “old” server is done, use the same or similar solution to upload database content to “new” server.

 You’re not going to overwrite anything (you’re just migrating files and database content from one place to another), but since you most likely downloaded both files and database dump to your local computer, then it might by a good idea to store them as backup of your website, in case anything happens at some point later.